margusmartsepp/margusmartsepp.github.io/diary.md

 ### Other
 * [x] Filed a bug about archived outlook messages
 * [x] Made sure CORE-29 builds on TC
-* [x] Helped Yurii with xunit test execution order
+* [x] Helped Yurii with xunit test execution order where db schema test had

 ## 2021/10/22 Friday
 ### Other